 Australasian Sleep Association (ASA)

 The Australasian Sleep Association (ASA) is the peak scientific body in Australia & New Zealand representing clinicians, scientists and researchers in the broad area of Sleep.
+Its many functions include:

 A company limited by guarantee, ASA is run by a Board of Directors, consisting of elected members of the Association.